alephmembeth/alephmembeth.github.io/index.md

 + **Computational (optical) imaging**
 + **Biological imaging techniques and devices**
++ **Astronomical instrument**
 + **New methodologies guiding optical design and imaging using AI**
-+ **Astronomical instrument**

-These three areas --- all revolve around the fascinating intersection of optics and new methodologies.
+These 4 areas --- all revolve around the fascinating intersection of optics and new methodologies.
 I believe that these areas share similarities on many levels, and they align with my primary interest in computational imaging.

 ### Hobbies:
 Photography, travel, PFV, hiking, and marketing